 - WIL Placement Agreement – Short Form

-This is used where there is an existing relationship between the University of Tasmania and an Industry Partner and relates to a small number of students undertaking PEP.
+This is used where there is an existing relationship between the University of Tasmania and an Industry Partner or there are a small number of students undertaking PEP within an organisation.
 This agreement is valid for up to one PEP year (January 1st to February 28th of the following year).

 - WIL Placement Agreement – Long Form